TheThingSystem/steward/nodewiki/steward/BeagleBoneBlack.md

 _NOTE: You must be connected using the local network method, otherwise the BeagleBone won't be able to reach the package servers to download new software._

+_NOTE: This will generate a lot of errors.
+Mostly of type "404 Not Found."
+I'm note sure whether these are actually a problem.
+The board will reboot and run apparently okay.
+It's possible that you should avoid this step for now._

 Despite installing the latest image, we should upgrade the installed packages to the latest versions.
 Login to BeagleBone via the local network and type,

     opkg update